Los Altos Mountain View PTA Council

 Individual scholarships can be up to $300.00.
 Groups may be granted up to $600.00.
 The amount of the award may be dependent upon the number of applications received.
 Awards in the past have typically ranged from $100-$300 and sometimes partial funding is granted.
 In evaluating applications, preference is given to areas that relate directly to the classroom in the priority areas listed and to teachers who have not previously received an Egan scholarship.

-The application deadline for Round 2 of this school year (July 1, 2016– June 30, 2017) is Friday, April 7th, 2017.
-The committee will meet to review applications and all applicants will be notified by mid-April regarding their status.
+The application deadline for this school year (July 1, 2018– June 30, 2019) is Friday, January 18th, 2019.
+The committee will meet to review applications in late January.
+All applicants will be notified by early February regarding their status.

 The committee will reply to every applicant and scholarship recipients will be recognized in the program for the PTA Council Annual Luncheon held in May.